 There are more than 100 varieties of potatoes sold throughout the United States.
-Each of these varieties fit into one of seven potato type categories: russet, red, white, yellow, blue/purple, fingerling and petite.
+Each of these varieties fits into one of seven potato type categories: russet, red, white, yellow, blue/purple, fingerling, and petite.
 Learn more about the characteristics and cooking recommendations for each type below.

 Russet Potatoes